insure logo

 Does your vehicle model affect car insurance rates in Missouri?

-For example, full coverage for a Honda Accord LX costs $2,727 per year, while the average premium for a Honda CR-V in Missouri is $2,122 – a difference of $605.
+For example, the average annual full coverage cost for a Honda Accord LX in Missouri is $2,727, while the average premium for a Honda CR-V is $2,122 – that’s a difference of $605 annually.

 Does your car’s model year affect insurance rates in Missouri?

-Each state sets its own minimum car insurance requirements, and Missouri is no different.
-To drive legally, you’ll need at least the minimum liability coverage, which generally includes:
+Every state sets its own minimum car insurance requirements, and Missouri is no exception.
+To drive legally, you’ll need at least the minimum liability coverage, which typically includes:

 • Bodily injury liability per person and per accident